Volunteer

 Interested in volunteering at Hopewell House?

-• Hopewell House has a variety of volunteer opportunities.
+- Hopewell House has a variety of volunteer opportunities.
 Additional information and descriptions are included on this page.
 Browse the descriptions of the teams that interest you.

-Resident and Family Support Team
+Resident Life Support Team

 GENERAL REQUIREMENTS